Don’t want to switch SIMs or numbers when you travel? Here are your carrier options for roaming to minimise bill shock when you return.

 Vodafone’s deal for any country not covered by $5 Roaming is very simple, with a flat $1/minute call cost, 75c text cost and $1/MB data cost on a PAYG basis.

 Need a new mobile plan to go roaming with?
 Here are a selection of plans from the major carriers with decent data provisions.
-You can adjust any figure you like by clicking on "Modify Results" and selecting your desired usage parameters:
+You can adjust any figure you like by clicking on "Filter Results" and selecting your desired usage parameters: